NorfairKing/smos/smos-docs-site/content/pages/smos-web-server/nixos.markdown

 ---
-title: Setting up your own Smos server on Nixos
+title: Setting up your own Smos web server on Nixos
 ---

 A NixOs module has to run your own smos server on NixOs has been provided at `nix/module.nix` and can be used as follows: